dukefan5656/Node-Capstone/README.md

 #### Adding Legs
 Once you have submitted the inital information for your vacation, you are re-directed to the main page for adding legs.
 To begin, you must first fill out the initial accommodation information.
 No particular information is required, as you can easily edit it later, as well as the trouble with knowing every particular down the line.

-##### 2. Accomodation Form
+##### Accomodation Form

-Which location you're staying in (city)
+..*Which location you're staying in (city)

-How long
+..*How long

-Accommodation Type (Hotel, Hostel, AirBnb)
+..*Accommodation Type (Hotel, Hostel, AirBnb)

-A total cost for the accommodation
+..*A total cost for the accommodation

-Accommodation website
+..*Accommodation website

-General contact info and notes
+..*General contact info and notes

-Whether the accommodation has been booked yet or not
+..*Whether the accommodation has been booked yet or not

 #### After Submitting Accommodation Form
 Once the form has been submitted, a bar at the top of the page is displayed that shows this "leg".
 The budget box is also updated.